persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on 'Data model' button of the window of myOTStudy
     - the item dataModel_0 appears in the tree view
-    - a new Data model diagram window appears in the mdiArea, check its behavior (cursor, arrow colors, buttons availability, messages text)
+    - a new Data model diagram window appears in the midArea, check its behavior (cursor, arrow colors, buttons availability, messages text)
     - only the 'Model definition' button is enabled

   .. image:: /developer_manual/validation/dataModelDiagramWindow.png